testcontainers/testcontainers-go/docs/modules/etcd.md

 - Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

 You can set the number of nodes for the etcd cluster by using the `WithNodes` option, passing the node names for each of the nodes.
+Single-node clusters are not allowed, for that reason the functional option receives three string arguments: the first node, the second node, and a variadic argument for the rest of the nodes.
 The module starts a container for each node, having the first node a reference to the other nodes.
-E.g. `WithNodes('etcd-1', 'etcd-2)`.
+E.g. `WithNodes("etcd-1", "etcd-2")`, `WithNodes("etcd-1", "etcd-2", "etcd-3")` and so on.

 The module creates a Docker network for the etcd cluster, and the nodes are connected to this network, so that they can communicate with each other through the network.